-Anywho, back to the recipe.
 Cut and bake your apples.
-We used the honey crisp variety as they are known for being naturally sweet (no added sugar.
-Yay!)
+We used the Honeycrisp variety as they are known for being naturally sweet and I don’t have to use added sugar.
 Feel free to substitute your favorite apples.
-I put them in the freezer after they were done baking to use as the “ice cubes.”

 We tried this first using plain yogurt since it’s what I had, but I highly recommend using a flavored yogurt.
-Even adding brown sugar and vanilla could not take away the “sour cream” taste that is associated with plain yogurt.
 Once we used vanilla yogurt we were set.

 If you’re serving this to guests as a quick, yet impressive dessert, consider adding a stick of cinnamon and using a cute glass along with sprinkling cinnamon and sugar on top.
 It’s super cute, but hella easy.
-You'll look like Martha Stewart or something.
-To be honest, I bet you could use the cinnamon stick as a straw, but as my husband would say...”that’s ghetto, Holly.”
+To be honest, I bet you could use the cinnamon stick as a straw, but as my husband would say…” that’s ghetto, Holly.”

 Baked Apple Pie Smoothie